Vyral/sam-levy/_posts/2021-10-08-behind-the-scenes-with-chris-and-tori-romero.md

 **We finished the trip by popping a bottle of champagne and toasting to Chris and Tori’s brand-new home.** Thanks to them for trusting me, and I can’t wait to see what the future holds.

-If you or someone you know has any real estate needs here in the Greater Phoenix area, don’t hesitate to reach out via phone or email.
+If you or someone you know has any real estate needs in the Greater Phoenix area, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.